linode/linode-blockstorage-csi-driver/docs/observability.md

-# Observability with Grafana Dashboard
+# Observability for CSI Driver

-This document explains how to use the `grafana-dashboard` make target to install and configure observability tools, including Prometheus and Grafana, on your Kubernetes cluster.
-The setup uses Helm charts to install Prometheus and Grafana, provides a Prometheus data source, and applies a Grafana dashboard configuration.
+This document explains how to use the `grafana-dashboard`, `setup-tracing` make targets to install and configure observability tools.

 ## Prerequisites